 Professional conduct is expected of all students.
 Students are expected to consistently demonstrate concern and respect for patients, peers, and others.
 Willful harassment, abuse or intimidation of a patient, staff member, faculty member, or fellow student is grounds for administrative probation, suspension or dismissal.
 The Judicial Council of the School of Dental Medicine is the body responsible for hearing all cases involving violations of the School Honor System for DDS students.
-For further information on Judicial Council proceedings, refer to Appendix H. GPR, Oral & Maxillofacial Surgery and Pediatric Dentistry residents follow the procedures developed by the Graduate Medical Education (GME) Office.
-All other Advanced Education students/residents follow the academic integrity procedures of the UB Graduate School (Appendix M and N).
+For further information on Judicial Council proceedings, refer to Appendix G.